xbbguai/Kale/README.md

 It turns out to be extremely tricky to implement an Apple II disk driver simulator.
 Encoder and decoder are needed because the disk format is not straightforward.
 Data are nibblized to be stored on the media.
 The read/write procedure is time critical, but I still have problems on synchronizing data and status when STM32 disk simulator program communicates with FPGA hardware.
 I used the 6502 CPU rdy signal, it worked but dramatically affects the write back performance.

-I made on OSD page for the disk simulator.
+I made an OSD page for the disk simulator.
 Anytime you press F6 on the keyboard, you’ll see the OSD page on the screen.
 You can choose a .dsk image file to be “inserted” into the disk drive.
 Press ESC to exit the OSD screen.
 Please note that you cannot select a new disk image file when the disk simulator is reading/writing.

 ### Joystick